What We Do

 FREQUENTLY ASKED QUESTIONS ABOUT HABITAT FOR HUMANITY

-Habitat International has helped build or repair more than 800,000 houses and saved more than 4 million people around the world.
+Habitat for Humanity International (HFHI) has helped build or repair more than 800,000 houses and served more than 4 million people around the world.
 HFHI was founded in 1976 by Millard Fuller and his wife Linda.

 A world where everyone has a decent place to live.